Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 not true in the coding of the Maxwell equation (see Ref.
 1 and Ref.
 2).
 Supporting subroutines are /partpc/, /partdk/ and /srimp1/-/srimp4/.
 Important blocks of these subroutines are explained as comments.
 Two additional files are necessary, the paramer file param_A13A.h and the configure file rec_3d13A.

+By the implicit scheme it is free from the Courant condition, that is, Dx(length)/Dt(time step) >< c, the speed of light.
+For the backward differential scheme in aimpl > 0.5, a time step may be dt~1.2/wpe in order to dump out plasma oscillations at plasma frequency omega_e= wpe - small noises.
+But, 2 \pi/(dt wce) >> 1 is necessary for electron tracking.

+A large time step for ions, 2 \pi /(dt*wci) >> 1, is a good target of the drift-kinetic simulation of electrons.
+The time step is still bound by elec tron hopping, and typical time step may be dt= 10/wpe.

 ### Execution Scripts ###